clear glass bottle with olive oil, view of sea and hills in background

 For the boneless turkey breasts I can occasionally find here in Crete, I like the Roasted Turkey Breast recipe I found on Home Cooking Adventure.
 The marinade with Dijon mustard, balsamic vinegar, herbs, and olive oil produces a very tasty turkey breast.
 Try to prepare this early enough to marinade in the fridge overnight if possible; otherwise, an hour or so will do.
 There is a gravy recipe, too, if you want one, and the Food Network offers another recipe for Roasted Turkey Gravy with olive oil.

 I thought I might skip stuffing this year, since I don’t have anything to stuff and don’t want a lot of butter.
 But then I reconsidered: with the wonderful bakery bread, herbs, and olive oil we have in Greece, why can’t I make an olive oil bread stuffing (or dressing)?
-This vegan recipe looks one good place to start (vegan in spite of its name, “Turkey Stuffing”).
-I played around with Fine Cooking’s idea: Bread Stuffing Recipe: Create Your Own.
-(2017 update: I just published the "create your own" version I used, a Bread Stuffing (Dressing) with Olive Oil and Herbs that's very tasty and can be made vegan if desired.)
+This vegan recipe looks like one good place to start (vegan in spite of its name, “Turkey Stuffing”).
+I also played around with Fine Cooking’s idea for a Create Your Own Bread Stuffing Recipe which is no longer online; that doesn't matter, since I used it to develop my own recipe for Bread Stuffing (Dressing) with Olive Oil and Herbs that's very tasty and can be made vegan if desired.

 When it comes to side dishes, the possibilities are endless.
 You can make Olive Oil and Roasted Garlic Mashed Potatoes with olive oil, garlic, and no dairy.
 But what about my daughter, who objects to garlic?
 I find that boiled, mashed potatoes are quite good with some milk, olive oil, and salt, without the garlic, too--everything just added to taste.
 You'll probably want to use a fairly mild (fruity) olive oil rather than a bitter early harvest for this recipe.
 Or we could bake potato chunks in the oven with olive oil, herbs, and salt.
 My mother did this beautifully, inspired by the Greeks, when my children were small.
 She cut the scrubbed, unpeeled potatoes into child-friendly little cubes and tossed them with plenty of extra virgin olive oil, fresh chopped basil, oregano, and rosemary, plus some salt, then baked them in a rectangular glass Pyrex dish until tender (maybe 350 F, 180 C, for an hour or more).